Askath/work_timer/README.md

 # Work Timer

-A comprehensive Angular application for tracking work time with intelligent pause calculation, deduction rules, and daily limits.
+A Domain-Driven Design (DDD) Angular application for tracking work time with intelligent pause calculation, business rule enforcement, and daily limits.
+Built with Angular 20.1.0, standalone components, and Angular Signals for reactive state management.

 ## Features